rotalsh/Re-Place-Chess/README.md

 I want the state of the board to be saved
 - As a user, I want to have the option to continue the saved game if I want to

+## Instructions for Grader

+- You can generate the first required event relating to adding Xs to a Y by typing the move you want to make in the bottom right text field with title "Type" then clicking the "Make Move" button next to it.
+This will add a move to a list of moves and change the state of the board.
+- You can generate the second required event relating to adding Xs to a Y by clicking one of the four buttons "Wrap Text", "Line Break", "Moves Only", and "Literal Moves".
+    - "Wrap Text" is the default way to represent the moves that have been made so far, where moves are shown with numbers that show turns with "number.
+WHITE_MOVE BLACK_MOVE" as the format and no line breaks (text wraps off the sides).
+    - "Line Break" shows the moves in almost exactly the same way as "Wrap Text" but now there are line breaks before each number .
+    - "Moves Only" returns the moves made with captures and promotions in an array of strings.
+    - "Literal Moves" returns the literal moves (the moves that were typed in by the user) with no captures or promotion as an array of strings.
+This is useful because you can copy and paste the array to a JSON and load a game this way.
+- You can locate my visual component on the left side after clicking "New Game" or "Load Game".
+The middle is the main board that shows the pieces on the board and the position where they are located (rows go up 1-4, columns go right a-c).
+The top and bottom frames show the captured pieces for each side, the top being black's captured pieces and the bottom white's captured pieces.
+The pieces are represented by geometric shapes where their vertices show in which direction they can move (except the pawn, which moves in the direction of the arrow).
+- You can save the state of my application by clicking the "Save" button once in the GUI of the game.
+The board will only save if the player clicks this button.
+The board will not save automatically upon exiting the application.
+- You can reload the state of my application by clicking the "Load Game" button in the Menu GUI.